A Superb New Guinea Waskuk Ritual Pottery Head Kwoma People Upper Sepik River PNG

 See: The Traditional Pottery of Papua New Guinea by May & Tuckson 1982 page 218 for the full story as recorded by Christian Kauffmann.

 Ritual leaders organize the Yina ceremony at yam harvest time.
-The next two ceremonies featuring their own sculpted images of Mindja and Nokwi and must also be performed before the full harvest and consumption beings.
+The next two ceremonies feature their own sculpted images of Mindja and Nokwi and must also be performed before the full harvest and consumption beings.

 Older ritual objects are hidden in garden huts, away from the village.
 They have acquired power over time and through use.
 For the annual ceremony both old and new objects are freshly painted.
 They are firstly covered in black paint and left to dry.
-Only on the final day before the ceremony is the other colours; red, yellow, and white added.
+Only on the final day before the ceremony are the other colours; red, yellow, and white added.

 The ceremony takes place inside the men’s Ceremonial house (korob) A platform is built, and while one major Yina figure is displayed as a focus, other Yina’s and Wasau pottery heads are used.
 The pottery heads are particularly beautiful when displayed on the ceremonial platform.